Web Browsing History vs. PageRank?

 There are a number of ways a search engine may decide upon how important a web page might be.
 That measure of importance might be used by search engines, along with a determination of relevance, as one of the ranking signals used to decide which pages to show first in lists of results shown to searchers.
-That importance might also be used to decide which pages a search engine crawling program should crawl and index, and revisit to see if content on those pages have changed.
+That importance might also be used to decide which pages a search engine crawling program should crawl and index, and revisit to see if the content on those pages has changed.

 A search engine might view the links between web pages, and decide that pages linked to frequently are more important than pages that aren’t.
 It might also determine that web pages that are linked to by important pages are more important than pages linked to by less important pages.
 Google’s PageRank is one approach for determining how important pages might be based upon looking at links between pages.

 There are other ways that a search engine might use to decide how important a web page might be, including actually attempting to see how many people actually visit and use that page.

 Google, Yahoo, and Bing all offer browser toolbars that provide a number of useful features, including a toolbar search, and which all could possibly collect information about which web sites that people using those toolbars visit.
 The search engines could also collect information about the pages people visit by accessing information from the Internet Service Providers (ISPs) that people use to connect to the Web.